Chang'e: Origins and descriptions

+Myth

 Tales

 There are many tales about Chang'e, including a well-known story about her that is given as the origin of the Mid-Autumn Festival.

-In one version, in a very distant past, Chang'e was a beautiful woman.
+In a very distant past, Chang'e was a beautiful woman.
 Ten suns had risen together into the skies and scorched the Earth, thus causing hardship for the people.
-Houyi the archer shot down nine of them, leaving just one Sun, and was given either two or one with enough for two elixirs of immortality as a reward.
-He did not consume it straight away, but let Chang'e keep it with her, as he did not want to gain immortality without his beloved wife.
-However, while Houyi went out hunting, his apprentice Fengmeng broke into his house and tried to force Chang'e to give the elixir to him.
-She took them instead of giving them to Fengmeng.
-Then, Chang'e flew upward past the heavens, choosing the Moon as a residence, as she loved her husband and hoped to live nearby him.
-Houyi discovered what had transpired and felt guilty, so he displayed the fruits and cakes that Chang'e had enjoyed, and killed himself.
-In older versions of the story, Chang'e stole the elixir from Houyi, drank it, and flew to the Moon so that her husband could not go after her.
-Chang'e appears in Wu Cheng'en's late 16th-century novel Journey to the West.
+Hou Yi, a legendary archer and the husband of Chang'e, shot down nine of them, leaving just one Sun, and was rewarded with two portions of the elixir of immortality.
+As he did not want to gain immortality without his beloved wife, Hou Yi waited to consume the elixir and left it with his wife, Chang'e.
+While Hou Yi went hunting, his apprentice Fengmeng broke into his house and tried to force Chang'e to give him the elixir, so Chang'e took both portions herself rather than giving them up to Fengmeng.
+Then, Chang'e flew upward past the heavens, choosing the Moon to be her immortal residence as she loved her husband and wished to live near him.
+When Hou Yi discovered what transpired, he felt responsible for Chang'e, so he displayed the fruits and cakes that his wife had enjoyed, then killed himself.

-Worship

-The recently rediscovered divination text Guicang contains the story of Chang'e as a story providing the meaning to Hexagram 54 of the I Ching, "Returning Maiden".

-During the Mid-Autumn Festival, when the full Moon appears on the night of the eighth lunar month, an open-air altar is set up facing the Moon for the worship of Chang'e.
-New pastries are put on the altar for her to bless, and she is said to endow her worshippers with beauty.
-Her story is commonly used as a cautionary tale from older generations to warn young girls about the dangers of following selfish desires.
+In older versions of the story, Chang'e stole the elixir from Hou Yi, drank it, and flew to the Moon so that her husband could not go after her.

+In the most classic version of the story, Wu Gang does good deeds for the King, and receives an immortality pill from him, and is asked to keep it safe in his house.
+One day, when Wu Gang was not home, thieves broke in, and Chang'e, in a brief shock of pain, swallows it when she was not supposed to.
+Citizens cried as Chang'e flew up to the Moon, now living with a jade rabbit.
+Her husband returns, realizes what just happened and mourns her death.
+He continues to cut wood for Chang'e in the mortal realm.
+His name is changed to Hou Yi in some adaptations of the myth.